|

 over celebrity antics is no time for accuracy.

-It’s also no time to
+also no

 waste precious space by talking about